 On behalf of the men and women of the Town and Country Police Department, welcome to our website.
 Our professional and progressive police department is certified by the Missouri Police Chiefs Association, having met all of the professional standards required of law enforcement agencies in the 21st century.
-Our Department consists of 29 sworn officers and an administrative staff of 2 civilians.
-Our men and women are dedicated to working with citizens to keep our City safe and providing first class service and protection 24 hours a day.
-The City of Town and Country proudly remains one of the safest places in Missouri with the understanding that public safety is a partnership and co-production involving both the police and the community.
+Our Department consists of 29 sworn officers and an administrative police clerk.
+Our men and women are dedicated to working with citizens to keep our City safe and providing exemplary service and protection 24 hours a day.
+The City of Town and Country proudly remains one of the safest places in Missouri with the understanding that public safety is a partnership involving both the police and the community.

 Our Department is guided by the principals of procedural justice, for both the public as well as for the men and women of the police department.
 According to a publication by the Community Oriented Policing Services of the U.S. Department of Justice, “procedural justice refers to the idea of fairness in the processes that resolve disputes and allocate resources.
 It is a concept that, when embraced, promotes positive organizational change, bolsters good relations with the community, and enhances officer safety” (Kunard and Moe).

 The four major elements of procedural justice are:

 1) Fairness and consistency of rule application-- Whether it is the internal personnel processes of the department or an officer enforcing the law, fairness in both the process and the outcome are essential.

 2) Voice and representation in the process – allowing people and groups to be heard to have a voice in the outcome, or at least to have the opportunity to share their perspective.

 3) Transparency and openness of process – decisions are made in the open and without secrecy or deception.